Harry Potter and the Half Blood Prince

 Wherein lies the secret: the

 Cliffs of Moher are real.
-Nearly 8 miles of real length.
-702 Feet of real height.
+Nearly 13km of real length.
+Two hundred and 14 metres of real height.
 A place so real that it can be seen up close and in person, whenever we like.

 Dumbledore isn’t the only one with privileges.